Helioviewer-Project/api/management/README.md

 ## statistics
 Contains scripts related to data coverage and usage statistics.

+## data
+Contains scripts to help with managing image data.

 ## config.php
 Import into php scripts to load the configured Config.ini.
 This is a compatibility layer so that every script doesn't need to search '../../../' to load the main Config.php.